kiselgra/c-mera/README.md

 One of its main goals is to be easily extensible to other C-like languages and the different versions based on C-Mera's core illustrate that this is a simple process.

+Please note: C-Mera is in a good place and works for the things we use it for.
+There may be no commits for some stretches and it definitely is not our full-time job, but it is alive and well :) So please consier it slow, not dead.
+Set up an issue if you have problems, questions or feature-requests :)

 ## Contents
 1. [Overview](#Overview)
 1. [License](#License)